-Environmental Services Department Operating and Capital Budgets

-Infrastructure Studies and Master Plans (as required)
+Environmental Services Department Operating and Capital Budget Requests Infrastructure Studies and Master Plans (as required)

-15. ELEMENT 15 - INFRASTRUCTURE MAINTENANCE, REHABILITATION AND RENEWAL

-To identify the maintenance, rehabilitation, and renewal programs that the City of Markham, Environmental Services Department has in place for the drinking water system infrastructure.

-The City of Markham's infrastructure maintenance program includes both preventive maintenance as well as corrective maintenance.

-Preventive Maintenance

-The Operations and Maintenance Section is responsible for planning and administering the planned maintenance programs related to the City of Markham's Drinking Water System.
+15. ELEMENT 15 - INFRASTRUCTURE MAINTENANCE, REHABILITATION AND RENEWAL 15.1 PURPOSE To identify current maintenance, rehabilitation, and renewal programs Environmental Services Department has in place for the drinking water system infrastructure.
+The long term forecast of infrastructure program activities will also be identified.
+15.2 DESCRIPTION Maintenance The City of Markham's infrastructure maintenance program includes both preventive maintenance as well as corrective maintenance.
+Preventive Maintenance The Operations and Maintenance Section is responsible for planning and administering the planned maintenance programs related to the City of Markham's Drinking Water System.
 The nature and frequency of planned preventive maintenance conducted for each area of infrastructure is based, where appropriate, on manufacturer's recommendations, industry standards, best practices and equipment manuals.

-Corrective Maintenance

-The Operations & Maintenance Section is responsible for ensuring that unscheduled maintenance work is done in reaction to system failure and/or reported or identified deficiencies.

-Rehabilitation and Renewal Program

-The Infrastructure Section is responsible for managing the rehabilitation and renewal programs and is also responsible for planning and budgeting.

-The Infrastructure Section refers to the Water Reserve Study and determines the capital budget needs for rehabilitation and/or renewal of infrastructure.

-Components of infrastructure renewal programs include:

-- Watermain Cement Lining (One-Time Program),

-- Cathodic Protection (20 year lifespan),

-- Renewal of Watermains,

-- Renewal of Appurtenances, Service Connections, Valves, Hydrants, etc., and

-- Water System Condition Assessment.
+Corrective Maintenance The Operations & Maintenance Section is responsible for ensuring that unscheduled maintenance work is done in reaction to system failure and/or reported or identified deficiencies.
+Rehabilitation and Renewal Program The Infrastructure Section is responsible for managing the rehabilitation and renewal programs and is also responsible for planning and budgeting.
+The Infrastructure Section refers to the Water Assets Life Cycle Reserve Study and determines the capital budget needs for rehabilitation and/or renewal of infrastructure Components of infrastructure renewal programs include: - Watermain Cement Lining (One-Time Program), - Cathodic Protection (20 year lifespan), - Renewal of Watermains, - Renewal of Appurtenances, Service Connections, Valves, Hydrants, etc., and - Water System Condition Assessment.

-Maintenance Program Effectiveness

-Data collected through the Computerized Maintenance Management System is extracted to analyze the performance of the maintenance program.
+Long Term Forecast The long term forecast of major infrastructure maintenance, rehabilitation and renewal activities will be documented and reviewed as part of the Water Assets Life Cycle Reserve Study updated at least once every calendar year by the Infrastructure Section.
+Maintenance Program Effectiveness Data collected through the computerized maintenance management system is extracted to analyze the performance of the maintenance program.
 This is the responsibility of the Operations and Maintenance Section.

 Regular review of the maintenance program is conducted on a monthly basis between the Operations and Maintenance Manager and the Waterworks Supervisors and/or designates.
 Action items are generated to address any identified issues.

 Communication to Owner

-Findings are communicated to the Owner as per procedures outlined in the Management Review.
+Findings are communicated to the Owner through reports to council.

+15.3 ASSOCIATED DOCUMENTS AND REFERENCES

 DWQMS Element 15 - Infrastructure Maintenance, Rehabilitation and Renewal

-SOP 15 - Maintenance
+SOP 15a - Maintenance

+SOP 15b - Rehabilitation and Renewal Program

 Operations and Maintenance Section Maintenance Schedule

 Equipment Manuals

-Water Reserve Study
+Water Assets Life Cycle Reserve Study